slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 'For the friends: everything.
 For the others: the law.'

 > *'Politicians don't get educated.
 They get bought.'*
 > *'To reduce corruption diminish people involved on analogic processes.'*

 > *'Politician is a profession that doesn't like risk.
 Decisions are made on the lowest risk of offending anybody.'*

-> *'Good fences make good neighbors.'*

-> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*
 > *'Even the most practical man of affairs is usually in the thrall of the ideas of some long-dead economist.' -- John Maynard Keynes*
 > *'Communizing a cost of zero hurts no one.' -- Garrett Hardin'*

 > *'To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one.'*